 - DON'T be judgmental if they respond differently than you'd prefer.
 It is very normal for victims to decide not to report or to delay seeking counseling

 - DON'T tell someone else's private story.
-If you are upset yourself and need someone to talk to, please contact Counseling & Psychological Services.
+If you are upset yourself and need someone to talk to, please contact Counseling and Psychological Services.